surferbv/send_sms_app/readme.md

 # Weather and Stock SMS Notifier
-Simple project that sends you a sms with details about the current weather and stock market.
+Simple project that sends a sms with details about the current weather and stock market quotes.

 ## Configuration

 You will need to create accounts from the following services and get familiar with their documentation.
+This script uses Twilio api to send sms, twelvedata stock api, national weather service api.
+This project uses [secret_keys](https://github.com/bdurand/secret_keys) to encrypt api keys, tokens, and other account details.
+You will need to create an account for each except for national weather service which is free.

-APIs:
+#### APIs:

 Twilio:
 https://www.twilio.com/try-twilio